T-Wisse/journal_mep/lablog/2021-03/110321-transform_yLIC137_bem1.md

 ### Colony PCR #2

 Colonies taken:
-- small(2)
+- Small(2)
-- medium(4)
+- Medium(4)
-- large (2)
+- Large (2)

 - Cells were resuspended in 50uL milliQ.
-40 uL of cell suspension pipetted on antibiotic plates and incubated at 30C for multiple (4) days.
+- 40 uL of cell suspension pipetted on antibiotic plates
+- Incubated at 30C for multiple (4) days.

 #### PCR protocol